Both lung cancer and heart disease can cause chest pain though it’s far more common in heart disease.

 Is this more likely to be from lung cancer or from some form of heart disease?

-“Lung cancer typically does not cause chest pain — as it is buried in the lung which does not have pain receptors,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“Lung cancer typically does not cause chest pain — as it is buried in the lung which does not have pain receptors,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 But there is a circumstance under which a malignant tumor affecting the lung can result in chest pain.